 The Bureau of Labor Statistics predicts a 12% increase in job growth from 2028.
 Ready to take your nursing career to the next level?
 Learn how to apply to the program today.

 The traditional BSN option is designed for undergraduate students who plan to complete the degree in four years after graduating high school.
-As freshman and sophomores, nursing students are considered pre-nursing.
+As freshmen and sophomores, nursing students are considered pre-nursing.
 Students typically are admitted to the clinical major during their junior and senior years.
-Other BSN options include the accelerated option for students with a college degree and RN to BSN option for nurses with an associate’s degree.

 Estimated cost for the BSN program is $49,400.82 for the traditional option.

 *Program cost is for illustrative purposes only.
 Your hours and costs will differ, depending on your state of residence, transfer hours, course choices at Mizzou, and your academic progress.
 See more about tuition from the Cashier’s Office.

 The Sinclair School of Nursing offers a number of nursing-specific scholarships for clinical nursing majors and graduate students.
 Scholarships numbers and amounts (usually $1000-4000) vary from year to year for qualified applicants.
 A call for applications and announcement of awards is made each year during the spring semester for the following academic year.
 In addition, undergraduate research assistantships, University of Missouri scholarships, external scholarships, and other opportunities are available.

 *The 2020 Bureau of Labor Statistics revealed that the salary for BSN-educated RNs was $75,330.

 78% of our BSN graduates are employed in the nursing field at the time of graduation, and 98% of graduates are employed in nursing within three months upon graduation.

 What kind of jobs can you get with a BSN?